stivale/stivale/STIVALE2.md

     uint64_t identifier;        // Identifier: 0xc2b3f4c3233b0974
     uint64_t next;
     uint32_t flags;             // Bit 0: cols and rows provided.
+                                // Bit 1: max_length provided.
+If this bit is 0,
+                                //        assume a max_length of 1024.
                                 // All other bits undefined and set to 0. uint16_t cols;              // Columns of characters of the terminal.
                                 // Valid only if bit 0 of flags is set.